Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 4000 Gold
 - Quarterstaff

-**Corruption**: Whenever you deal acid, poison or necrotic damage, you can sacrifice health to deal 1d6 additional damage to the target for every 5th health sacrificed.
-Once this effect is used, it cannot be used again 36 seconds pass.
+**Corruption**: Once a turn when you immobilize a creature, you can give them _Corruption_ removing all resistances and immunities from the target.
+At the end of its turn, the target can attempt to remove _Corruptin_, making a constitution saving throw against your spell save dc.
+Once this action is used it cannot be used again until 30 seconds have passed.

-_You gain +1 to spell attacks and your spell saving throw dc_
+_You gain +1 to spell attacks and spell saving throw dc_

 ---